Revans72/Pattern-Library/components/buttons/default/description.md

-This is a default button
+This is the default button that would be used on any page within a site.